rajeevamatya/eduki-hugo-site/content/en/grade-6/Arithmetic - The Number System/the-number-system copy/Negative_Numbers/index.md

 ---
 title: "03 Negative Numbers"
-description: "Given a pile of coins, the article explains the concept of negative numbers by using subtraction.
-It also discusses the need for negative numbers in real-life situations like temperature and elevations.
-The article then extends the number line to include negative numbers and explains their placement in relation to zero."
+description: "Negative numbers are numbers less than zero and are used to represent certain situations like temperature, elevation, and money in and out of accounts.
+The number line is extended to the left of zero to represent negative numbers."
 lead: " "
 date: 2020-10-06T08:49:31+00:00
 lastmod: 2020-10-06T08:49:31+00:00